 The heat suppliers for all heat networks registered with Heat Trust are required to treat their customers fairly.
 This principle underpins all our consumer-protection standards.

-The heat suppliers for all heat networks registered with Heat Trust are required to take various actions to support customers in vulnerable situations.
+The heat suppliers for all Heat Trust-registered heat networks are required to take various actions to proactively support customers in vulnerable situations.
 We've developed best practice guidance for heat suppliers on how to identify and communicate with vulnerable customers.
 You can find it here.

 In 2021, Citizens Advice also published a Good Practice Guide for heat suppliers on making sure consumers get the right support and information.
-Find it here
+Find it here.

 In 2021, Citizens Advice also published a Good Practice Guide for energy and heat suppliers on supporting customers in energy debt.
 Find it here.